 #5 Thor: Ragnarok (2017)

 - RT Meter – 93% / RT Audience Score – 87% / IMDb – 7.9

 - Starring: Chris Hemsworth, Tom Hiddleston, Cate Blanchett, Idris Elba

-Taika Waititi’s direction of the third Thor movie, “Thor: Ragnarok,” was groundbreaking.
+Taika Waititi’s direction of the third show in the Thor (film series) movies collection, “Thor: Ragnarok,” was groundbreaking.
 It not only included big deaths and major MCU reveals, but it also resulted in destruction across realms – all while offering a laugh-fest!
 This welcomed change from dreary melodrama to jovial escapades proved beneficial for the character and led directly into “Avengers: Infinity War.”
 Though at first glance it may be difficult to comprehend how this venture could come together so seamlessly – somehow it did.

 #6 Avengers: Infinity War (2018)